estkme-group/openeuicc/README.md

 ===

 - Q: Do you provide prebuilt binaries for OpenEUICC?
-- A: Debug-mode APKs are available continuously as an artifact of the [Actions](https://gitea.angry.im/PeterCxy/OpenEUICC/actions) CI used by this project.
+- A: Debug-mode APKs and Magisk modules are available continuously as an artifact of the [Actions](https://gitea.angry.im/PeterCxy/OpenEUICC/actions) CI used by this project.
 However, these debug-mode APKs are **not** intended for inclusion inside system images, nor are they supported by the developer in any sense.
 If you are a custom ROM developer, either include the entire OpenEUICC repository in your AOSP source tree, or generate an APK using `gradle` and import that as a prebuilt system app.
 Note that you might want `privapp_whitelist_im.angry.openeuicc.xml` as well.

-- Q: AOSP's Settings app seems to be confused by OpenEUICC (for example, disabling / enabling profiles from the Networks page do not work properly)
-- A: When your device has internal eSIM chip(s) __and__ you have inserted a removable eSIM chip, the Settings app can misbehave since it was never designed for this scenario. __Please prefer using OpenEUICC's own management interface whenever possible.__ In the future, there might be an option to exclude removable SIMs from being reported to the Android system.

 - Q: Can EasyEUICC manage my phone's internal eSIM?
 - A: No. For EasyEUICC to work, the eSIM chip MUST proactively grant access via its ARA-M field.